Drup/modulectomy/Readme.md

 # Modulectomy

+Dissect OCaml compiled programs, and weight their content.

-Visualize the size of your OCaml programs and the contributions by various libraries and modules.
+`modulectomy` allows you to visualize the size of your OCaml programs and the contributions by various libraries and modules.
 Very WIP.

 Currently support:
 - js files compiled with `js_of_ocaml`, if they have source maps.